-“Environments” will be the theme of the 21st biennial conference of the International Society for the Study of Early Medieval England, planned for 28-30 June, 2023 at the University of Manchester.
-This conference will take place on campus with an opportunity to present and attend online.
-Attendees should be members in good standing of ISSEME (become a member here).
+“Environments” was be the theme of the 21st biennial conference of the International Society for the Study of Early Medieval England, which took place on 28-30 June, 2023 at the University of Manchester.
+This conference took place on campus with an opportunity to present and attend online.

 Keynotes: at ISSEME 2023